Clock Distribution with Gradient TRIX: Modeling

-The goal of the algorithm is to synchronize the \emph{pulses} generated by correct nodes.
-We assume that correct nodes on layer $0$ generate well-synchronized pulses at times $t_{v,0}^k$ for $k\in \N_{>0}$ at a frequency we control.
-In \Cref{app:layer0}, we discuss how to realize this assumption in detail.
-All other correct nodes generate pulses $t_{v,\ell}^k$, $k\in \N_{>0}$, based on the pulse messages received from their predecessors.
+\paragraph*{Output and Skew.} The goal of the algorithm is to synchronize the \emph{pulses} generated by correct nodes.
 Our measure of quality is the worst-case \emph{local skew} the algorithm guarantees.
 We define the local skew as the largest offset between the $k$-th pulses of adjacent nodes on the same layer or pulses $k$ and $k+1$ of adjacent nodes on layers $\ell$ and $\ell+1$, whichever is larger.
 Formally, for $\ell \in \N$ we define

 and $\localskew :=\sup_{\ell \in \N}\max\{\localskew_{\ell},\localskew_{\ell,\ell+1}\}$.
 This deviates from the standard definition of the local skew: \begin{itemize} \item The definition is adjusted to pulse synchronization, which can be viewed as an essentially equivalent time-discrete variant of clock synchronization~\cite{lecture}. \item Between consecutive layers, we synchronize consecutive pulses.
-After initialization, which is complete once the first pulse propagated through the (in practice finite) grid, this is equivalent to a layer-dependent index shift of pulse numbers. \end{itemize}
+After initialization, which is complete once the first pulse propagated through the grid, this is equivalent to a layer-dependent index shift of pulse numbers. \end{itemize}

+We assume that correct nodes on layer $0$ generate well-synchronized pulses at times $t_{v,0}^k$ for $k\in \N_{>0}$ at a frequency of our choice.
+For our purposes, it suffices that $\localskew_0\le \kappa$.
+We discuss how to ensure this in \Cref{app:layer0}.
+Other correct nodes generate pulses $t_{v,\ell}^k$, $k\in \N_{>0}$, based on the pulse messages received from their predecessors.

+Any frequency error of layer~$0$ translates to an increase in $\localskew_{\ell,\ell+1}$ for all $\ell$.
+For the sake of notational simplicity, we assume the frequency provided by layer~$0$ to match the one we choose perfectly, subsuming its error instead in the drift of the hardware clocks, i.e., $\vartheta$.
+In other words, whatever drives the frequency of layer~$0$ is defining the ``true'' time $t$.
+In practice, this has little effect, since the time reference used will be based on the best clock available in the system.